- Not a substitute for professional veterinary help.

 When your dog licks you, do you think, “aw, sweet,” or “ew, gross!”?
-Whether they love the slobbery affection or prefer a dry snuggle, most pet parents are familiar with the phenomenon of enthusiastic licking.
+Whether you love the slobbery affection or prefer a dry snuggle, most dog owners are familiar with the phenomenon of enthusiastic licking.
 So, why do dogs lick so much?
 And why does it sometimes seem as if dogs never want to stop licking?

 We asked veterinarian Dr. Karla Frazier for the reasons why dogs lick us—and themselves.
 Dog licking can occur for a variety of reasons but generally falls into two overall categories: behavioral and medical.
-Sometimes reasons for licking constitute perfectly normal behavior, while others do not.
-Here’s some insight as to when you should seek additional consult or medical care.
+Sometimes reasons for a dog’s licking constitute perfectly normal behavior, while others do not.
+Here’s some insight as to when you should seek additional consultation or medical care.

 - It’s a form of communication, as in the case of a mother dog and her pups

 - They’re signaling submission, as from one dog to another

-- Adoration, as when one dog licks or “grooms” another’s face/ears
+- a sign of affection, as when one dog licks or “grooms” another’s face/ears

 Besides these three main reasons, don’t forget, our salty skin can simply taste good to dogs, especially after a sweaty workout.

-Medically speaking, skin lesions are the most common reasons for why dogs lick, but there are many other causes, some that require medical intervention, such as:
+Medically speaking, skin lesions are one of the most common reasons for why dogs lick, but there are many other causes, some that require medical intervention, such as: